Edmund Zientara

-Edmund Jan Zientara (25 January 1929 – 3 August 2010) was a Polish footballer who played as a midfielder.
+Edmund Jan Zientara (25 January 1929 – 3 August 2010) was a Polish football manager and player who played as a midfielder.

 Career

 Born in Warsaw, Zientara played for Polonia Warsaw, Kolejarz Warszawa, CWKS Warszawa, OWKS Lublin, Gwardia Warsaw, Legia Warsaw and Maribyrnong Polonia.

-He earned 36 caps for the Poland national team between 1950 and 1961.
+He earned 40 caps for the Poland national team between 1950 and 1961.
 He also represented Poland at the 1960 Summer Olympics, making three appearances in the tournament.